Law Student Writing Competition 2016

 Please direct any questions about the contest to PJA@pacificlegal.org. or call (425) 576-0484

-The first place winner will receive a $3,000 cash prize.
-The second place winner will receive a $2,000 cash prize and the third place winner will receive a $1,000 cash prize.
-The Program for Judicial Awareness will work with the first place winner to find a law journal to publish the winning article.
+The first place winner will receive a $5,000 cash prize.
+The second place winner will receive a $3,000 cash prize and the third place winner will receive a $1,000 cash prize.
 The winner will also be recognized at the Annual Pacific Legal Foundation Gala.
-PLF will pay for the winner’s reasonable travel costs to attend the gala.
+PLF will pay for the winner’s reasonable travel costs to attend the gala and will assist with travel arrangements.

 Articles will be judged by a panel of PLF staff and principal attorneys.